nobitavvvip/files.md/README.md

 - `Maintainability`: The code is easy for a future programmer to modify correctly.
 - `Consistency`: The code is consistent across the codebase

-Refer to [the following handbook](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.
+Refer to [the following document](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.

 ## Guidelines
 - With portability in mind, everything is stored in **plain text files**
 - We write **tests**
 - We don't use get* prefix for methods
-- We don't use panics, errors are part of business logic
+- No panics, errors are part of business logic
-- No generics and iterators
+- No generics and iterators for client code
 - If we are ignoring an error - we leave a WHY comment
 - We wrap errors all the time, we should add method's context
 - We prefer fakes/real implementations over mocks and stubs